 Where to buy N-Acetyl L-Cysteine

-N-Acetyl L-Cysteine is available in powder, tablet and capsule form.
+N-Acetyl L-Cysteine (NAC) is available in powder, tablet and capsule form.
 NAC capsules and tablets were usually 500 mg.

-But on July 23, 2020, the FDA sent a warning letter to Purple Biosciences LLC about its NAC product.
+NAC is in short supply because on July 23, 2020, the FDA sent a warning letter to Purple Biosciences LLC about its NAC product.
 And asserted that NAC was illegally sold as a dietary supplement because it was approved as a drug September 14, 1963.
 Several other letters were sent to supplement manufacturers.
 And you can no longer buy NAC on Amazon or many of the other sites that used to sell NAC.

 I’ll keep you updated if there are any changes that result from several lawsuits brought against the FDA.
 In the meantime you can contact your local Congressman or women and state clearly your opinion that NAC is a natural amino acid.
 And should be available as a dietary supplement to those who find it useful.